claviska/SimpleImage/readme.md

 - Added `adjustColor` method for modifying RGBA color channels to create relative color variations.
 - Added `darkenColor` method to darken a color.
 - Added `extractColors` method to get the most common colors from the image.
+- Added `getColorAt` method to get the RGBA values of a specific pixel.
 - Added `lightenColor` method to lighten a color.
 - Added `toDownload` method to force the image to download on the client's machine.
 - Added `duotone` filter to create duotone images.